FTC’s Premerger Notification Office Remains Open During Shutdown

 Bankruptcy/Receivership and Other Financial Issues

 Mr. Paper has had innumerable engagements involving bankruptcies, receiverships, workouts, and other matters involving the client's debt structure.
-He has also advised other clients in the acquisition of television and radio stations through auctions or other procedures established by a court in a bankruptcy or receivership proceeding, and represented receivers and trustees who have an obligation to sell television or radio stations for the benefit of creditors or other parties.
+He has represented clients in bankruptcy and receivership proceedings, advised other clients in the acquisition of television and radio stations through auctions or other procedures established by a court in a bankruptcy or receivership proceeding, and represented receivers and trustees who have an obligation to sell television or radio stations for the benefit of creditors or other parties.

-Mr. Paper has been involved in a variety of legislative matters over the years, which include representation of a Fortune 100 company in Congress' development of the 1984 Cable Act, retention by the U.S. House of Representatives to provide testimony in litigation involving television coverage of a Congressional hearing, and representation of the National Cellular Resellers Association in the legislative debates leading to the Omnibus Budget Reconciliation Act of 1993 (the law that established "regulatory parity" for cellular carriers and other providers of commercial mobile radio service and authorized the FCC to auction licenses for certain kinds of communications services).
+Mr. Paper has been involved in a variety of legislative matters over the years, which include representation of the National Cellular Resellers Association in the congressional debates leading to the Omnibus Budget Reconciliation Act of 1993 (the law that established "regulatory parity" for cellular carriers and other providers of commercial mobile radio service and authorized the FCC to auction licenses for certain kinds of communications services).

 Mr. Paper served as Assistant General Counsel and then as Associate General Counsel at the FCC between 1978 and 1981.
 In that capacity, he supervised a staff of attorneys whose principal responsibility was to review items presented to the FCC for decision.
 That experience required close interaction with the FCC Chairman, as well as the individual Commissioners and the Chiefs of the FCC Bureaus, on virtually every major initiative, including the promulgation of rules to govern cellular service, the inauguration of Direct Broadcast Satellite service, and the deregulation of cable television service.